Richard B. Morris: Columbia University

 In 1949, Morris left City College to teach at Columbia University.
 Eventually, he became Gouverneur Morris Professor of History at Columbia (no relation), Richard B. Morris continued his pioneering research and writing.

 Morris was privately opposed to the Columbia University protests of 1968 and the agenda of the radicals, but made no public statements on the matter.
 After some of his books were stolen while his office was occupied during the protests, he sought employment elsewhere to no avail.

 Project '87

-In 1976, following the general scholarly disappointment with the bicentennial of the American Revolution, Morris, then president of the American Historical Association, joined with James MacGregor Burns, then president of the American Political Science Association, to found Project '87—a joint effort to mark the bicentennial of the U.S. Constitution.
+In 1976, following the general scholarly disappointment with the bicentennial of the American Revolution, Morris, then president of the American Historical Association, joined with James MacGregor Burns, then president of the American Political Science Association, to found Project Project '87, a joint effort to mark the bicentennial of the U.S. Constitution.
 Project '87 brought together historians, political scientists, and legal scholars and managed to salvage the Constitution's bicentennial as an occasion for the publication of groundbreaking new historical and legal scholarship on the Constitution and its origins.
 Morris's own contribution to the Bicentennial, and the culmination of his life's work as a historian, was The Forging of the Union, 1781–1789, his 1987 volume for the New American Nation series.